 This seemed like a perfectly good idea to both Art and me.
 It wasn’t.
 Within fifty feet, we were stuck up to the hubs in the sand.
 Thirty minutes of drunken effort beneath hot Texas sun failed to extricate us.

 “Leave it here,” Jack said.
 “I’m hot as hell.
 Let’s take a swim.”

 This also seemed like a good idea to Art and me.
 Following Jack to the beach, we proceeded to strip down to our boxer shorts and dive into the surf.
 In the manner of all good Texas oilmen, we were loud, boisterous, brazen and very drunk.
 Within minutes, the crowded beach cleared leaving only the three of us to frolic in the surf.

-We had no towels, no umbrella and no swim trunks.
-Our cold beer in the trunk was a hundred yards away through ankle deep hot sand.
-After an hour in the humidity and beneath the south Texas sun, we had all begun sobering up.
+We had no towels, no umbrella, and no swim trunks.
+Our cold beer in the trunk was a hundred yards away through ankle-deep hot sand.
+After an hour in the humidity and beneath the south Texas sun, we’d all begun sobering up.
 A good thing as we were able to free the car when we finally returned to it.

 Down the road, we found a recreation area with a hotdog stand and many souvenir shops.
 Even though we had our clothes back on, the crowd reaction was pretty much the same.
-They all apparently saw us for what we were – “oil field trash.”
-We ate a few hotdogs, ogled ever girl in sight and then headed back to Weslaco.
+They all apparently saw us for what we were: “oil field trash.”
+We ate a few hotdogs, ogled every girl in sight and then headed back to Weslaco.

-I wish I could say that I learned a valuable lesson from this experience.
-Well maybe I did.
-I realized that it's a bad idea to leave behind an ice chest loaded with beer even though you intend to go little more than a hundred yards away.
+I wish I could say I learned a valuable lesson from this experience.
+Well, maybe I did.
+I realized that it's a bad idea to leave behind an ice chest loaded with beer even though you intend to travel little more than a hundred yards away.